-Konibodom is an ancient “Silk Road” city on the left bank of the Syr Darya (Jaxartes) river in the Western, Tajik part of the fertile Ferghana Valley.
-Ferghana is known as the heart of Central Asia.
-Konibodom was best known for apricots and almonds, from which its name City of Almonds, or Almond Bounty, is derived.
-This city, under its old name Kand dates back at least to the seventh century A.D.
-In 9-10th centuries it was part of the Perso-Tajik Samanid Empire.
-In 1842 Konibodom witnessed a brutal skirmish between forces of Emir Nasrullah of Bukhara and Kokand Khan Madali, in the result of which thousands of Konibodomis were killed and their property looted by the Bukharan invaders.
+Konibodom is an ancient “Silk Road” city on the left bank of the Syr Darya (Jaxartes) river in the Tajik part of the fertile Ferghana Valley.
+The region was best known for apricots and almonds, from which its name City of Almonds, or Almond Bounty, is derived.
+Konibodom, under its old name Kand dates back at least to the seventh century A.D.
+In 9-10th centuries it was part of the Samanid Empire.
+In 1842 Konibodom witnessed a brutal skirmish between forces of Emir Nasrullah of Bukhara and Kokand Khan Madali, the result of which thousands of Konibodomis were killed and their property looted by the Bukharan invaders.
 Russian rule over Konibodom and other parts of the Khanate was established in the mid-1870s.
 In the spring of 1875, a popular rebellion comprised of Uzbeks, Tajiks and Kyrgyz broke out in the Kokand Khanate against Khudayar Khan, who later escaped to Tashkent and sought Russian protection.
 Khudayar’s son Nasreddin assumed the throne on 26 June and declared “holy war” (jihad) against the Russians.
-On 22 August 1875, in a battle at Mahram (a large village between Khujand and Konibidom), a coalition of 10,000 Kokandis led by the charismatic leader Abdurahman Aftobachi was defeated by Russian General von Kaufman’s army.
+On 22 August 1875, in a battle at Mahram (a large village between Khujand and Konibidom), a coalition of 10,000 Kokandis led by the charismatic leader Abdurahman Oftobachi was defeated by Russian General von Kaufman’s army.
 In this battle, almost 2,000 Muslims were killed, while the Russians, armed with modern weapons including light artillery, lost only five soldiers.
 On 29 August 1875, the Russians occupied Kokand and Governor-General of Russian Turkistan K. P. Von Kaufman imposed upon the Khan an agreement that put an end to the Khanate’s independence.
 The rebels continued their resistance, however, until they were defeated in November 1875.
 In January 1876 Pulat Khan, the last Khan of Kokand (Nasreddin had surrendered to the Russians in early October), was executed by the Russians.
 On 19 February 1876 the Kokand Khanate was abolished and replaced by the province of Ferghana, ruled by the Russian military governor Colonel M.D.
 Skobelev.

-When Russian forces captured Konibodom in 1875, it had eight madrasas (college-level schools) and 105 maktabs (public schools) including several schools for girls.
+When Russian forces captured Konibodom in 1875, it had eight madrasas (college-level schools) and 105 maktabs (public schools).
 The city of Konibodom was home to the best calligraphers of the Kokand Khanate.

 In the pre-World War I period, Konibodom experienced rapid economic grow.
 In 1905 a Russian school was opened to train local Tajiks in Konibodom.
 In the following years the Russians opened a railway station Mel’nikovo and the Central Asian Oil Company (Sredneaziatskoye Neftianoe Tovarischestvo, or SANTO) was set up between Isfara and Konibodom.
 In 1917 SANTO was a colony populated by 1,010 Russian workers and engineers.
 At that time the population of Konibodom stood at about 30,000 people.

 Since the spring of 1918 Konibodom was part of Ferghana oblast’ (province)of the Turkistan Autonomous Soviet Republic.
 During 1918-1923 Konibodom was in the center of the anti-Soviet Basmachi (Muslim guerilla) movement.
 In 1924, after the national delimitation of Central Asia, this city became part of Kokand district of Ferghana province of Uzbekistan.
-In February 1925 people of Konibodom stopped the train with Mukhail Kalinin, the formal President of the USSR on board, asking him to recognize their Tajik identity and cultural autonomy.
-In three months, they succeeded in acquiring a status of the Tajik autonomous region within Uzbekistan.
+In April 1925 the Konibodomis succeeded in acquiring a status of the Tajik autonomous region within Uzbekistan.
 In 1929 Konibodom and other Tajik districts of Ferghana valley joined the Tajik Autonomous Soviet Republic, facilitating the latter’s upgrade into the Tajik Soviet Socialist Republic.
-This how my fellow-citizen contributed in the formation of the Tajik union republic that became independent in 1991.

 Najmiddin Abdullaev’s professional career was not smooth.
 He both benefited and suffered from Soviet power and involvement with the Communist party.
 His rapid professional rise abruptly ended in 1963 (at the age of 46) by first secretary of the Central Committee of the CPT Jabbor Rasulov, on false charges of “incorrect selection of cadre”.
 From 1964-1978 he worked deputy director general of “Tajikneft” Oil Company.
 He never criticized the Communists, but at the same time he never suggested that I join the party and instead strongly supported me to become a politically unbiased independent scholar.

 My mother Fatimakhon was from the Tajik family of a rich Kokandi, tura Mannonkhon (d.1921).
 In 1940 she graduated from the typist college in Stalinobod, but dedicated her life to educating her six children.
 I am proud of my family.
-My brother Bahodur is a retired Major General and professional diplomat; he participated in all rounds of the Inter-Tajik peace talks in 1994-97.
+My brother Bahodur is a Major General and professional diplomat; he participated in all rounds of the Inter-Tajik peace talks in 1994-97.
 This Tajik peace process is documented in the Accord book (see Publications).
 In 2002-2005 he was the Tajik ambassador to China.
-My older sister Mavluda was rector (president) of the Institute of Languages.
-My other sisters have all been successful in their respective careers: Mahbuba as a medical doctor; Saodat, an ecologist; and Matluba, who was a lawyer.
+My older sister Mavluda is a retired rector (president) of the Institute of Languages.
+My other sisters have all been successful in their respective careers: Mahbuba as a medical doctor; Saodat, an ecologist; and Matluba, who is a lawyer.
 All of them live in Tajikistan.
 I am married and my wife, Makhmudova Lola, is an oncolophtalmologist surgeon.
-My son Mannon (born in 1985) is the designer of this web page and daughter Kamila (1987) is an eye physician.
-I have three grandchildren: Arman, Lola and Amir living with their parents in the USA and Russia.
+My son Mannon (born in 1985) is the designer of this web page and daughter Kamila (1987) is currently a medical school student.
 I like music (classic, folk, New Age, rock), tennis (my wife Lola is a former tennis champion of Tajikistan), reading and travel.
-I have traveled extensively throughout the USA, Great Britain, Germany, Rumania, Bosnia, Turkey, Holland, Norway, France, Canada, Poland, Czechia, India, Pakistan, Afghanistan and Egypt.
+I have traveled extensively throughout the USA, Great Britain, Bosnia, Turkey, Holland, Norway, France, Canada, Poland and Egypt.
 I speak Russian, Tajik and English fluently.
-My Farsi is good, Uzbeki is fair and Turkish is poor.
+My Farsi is good and Uzbeki is fair.

 Almost all Tajik genealogy trees and family stories trace their origin in religious sphere and my family is not exception to this rule.